devjonix/hosguibase/README.md

 This minimalism is to ease the workload needed to maintain multiple backends.

+However, you can use the features of a backend directly but this will likely lock you down to that specific backend (which may not be bad at all).

 Hosguibase is developed by DEV Joni since 2023.
 Currently, the project is in an early stage not recommended for production.